kaykay-dv/pocketsearch/README.md

     filename = Text(is_id_field=True)
 ```

-# Multiple indicies in one database
+# Multiple indices in one database

-You can have multiple indicies in one database (only databases written to disk) by setting
+You can have multiple indices in one database (only databases written to disk) by setting
 the "index_name" option:

 ```Python